lateralblast/oort/README.md

 This script parses the Oracle firmware page to get firmware information.
 It returns the versions of firmware (top most is the current) and their URLs.

 The Oracle downloads require a support contract and a MOS account.
+You can prevent the script from displaying your MOS username and password on the command line by creating a ~/.mospasswd file and putting your username and password in it on one line separated by a colon.

+	$ cat ~/.mospasswd
+	Firstname.Lastname@company.com:P@$$W0rd

 The Oracle downloads for patches and READMEs currently use wget as all the ruby web modules fail with the Oracle site.
-Similarly the code to download the XSCF uses Selenium and Safari due to poorly formatted html and hidden elements on the MOS login page.
+Similarly the code to download the XSCF firmware uses Selenium and Safari due to poorly formatted html and hidden elements on the MOS login page.
 I've tried PhantomJS and it fails.